redbrick/static-site/source/_posts/week-4-news-events.md

 ## Chromebook Testing

-Rebrick and Engineering Soc have received 30 Chromebooks to distribute to its members for testing.
+Redbrick and Engineering Soc have received 30 Chromebooks to distribute to its members for testing.
 This is only open to members of either society, but is a fantastic opportunity to try out this brand new, top of the range technology - and to give your feedback on it!

 You will be responsible for the Chromebook for the remainder of the semester and will be required to fill out a 5 minute survey at the end of the trial, with the possibility of winning a prize.